ashwinlokapally/starter-academic/content/authors/admin/_index.md

 I'm a postdoctoral researcher in the Sive lab at the Whitehead Institue - MIT.
 I'm working on neural crest cell migration, brain & craniofacial development and deveopmental disorders associated with it.
 The work also encompasses the role of extreme anterior domain in brain and craniofacial structure formation.

-During my PhD, I charactered the functional role of TRIM E3 ligases during early neurogenesis.
-I developed a yeast 2 hydrid screen using Xenopus embryo library and also the LC-MS/MS proteomic screening method to identify the functional interaction partners of Trim2 E3 ligase.
+During my PhD, I characterized the functional role of TRIM E3 ligases during early neurogenesis.
+I developed a yeast 2 hydrid screen using Xenopus embryo library and a LC-MS/MS proteomic screening method to identify the functional interaction partners of Trim2 E3 ligase.
 I could show that Trim2 interacts with ALIX/ESCRT complex and plays a key role in the determination and differentiation of neural progenitors via the modulation of proliferation/apoptosis during neurogenesis (Lokapally et al., Cells 2020).

 I also have a keen interest in the use of machine learning and artifitial intelligence to create intelligent algorithms for healthcare applications.
 Aside from research, at MIT I was the Co-chair of Community Building of the Postdoctoral Association, working to create a communal environment and professional growth of postdocs.
 I'm also a member of the Whitehead Postdoctoral Association.